Yash19815/BinThereFinal/README.md

 A: The system is tuned for a standard **25cm** bin height.
 It uses inverted logic (Small distance = Empty) to accommodate bottom-mounted or recessed ultrasonic configurations.

 **Q: Is there an automatic data cleanup?**
-A: Yes.
-The server runs a background task every 24 hours that purges measurements older than 1 year to keep the SQLite environment optimized.
+A: Yes.The server runs a background task every 24 hours that purges measurements older than 1 year to keep the SQLite environment optimized.

 **Q: How do I fix "WebSocket Disconnected" errors?**
 A: